Sharp TV Light Blinking: Fix in Minutes

 It goes without saying that if your TV is under one year old, then you should contact Sharp customer support to get it replaced under warranty.

-Even if Sharp won’t fix your TV, they might still offer you a discount off a future model if you pester them hard enough!
+Even if Sharp doesn’t fix your TV, they might still offer you a discount on a future model if you pester them hard enough!
 This is always worth a try in my experience.

 Read More: